 This is my first Father’s Day without my Dad.
 I can’t escape the barage of commercials and advertisements suggesting the “perfect gift for Dad”; my heart breaks and I change the channel quickly.
-This year, as I visit my Dad at the cemetery, I am painfully reminded that everything is different this year.
+This year, as I visit my Dad at the cemetery, I am painfully reminded that everything is different.
 There will be no family BBQ, or “Whale of a Dad” Carvel ice-cream cake, which my Dad loved so much (those chocolate crunchies were his favorite!); no sentimental card with a boat/fishing theme (because that was his favorite thing to do when he was healthy), and no brightly covered gift of pajamas/shirts/shorts/slippers, or whatever Mom thought he could “use” that year.

 This Father’s Day I am working, so today Shea and I, and our dogs Riley and Gracie, visited my Dad and planted flowers at his grave.
 He always enjoyed it when we would bring the dogs to visit, and he loved Riley so much; she never left his side during his final days.
 He didn’t get the chance to meet Gracie, but I’m sure that they would have quickly bonded, playing fetch with tennis balls, and some belly rubs too of course!